qydchen/SafeHavn/docs/component-hierarchy.md

 **SummaryContainer**
 - Summary

-Summary will probably be a selector and will map out a render from top to bottom (about, space, amenity, price, description, houserule, cancellation).
+Summary will probably be a selector and will map out a render from top to bottom (about, space, amenity, description, cancellation).

 **ReviewsContainer**
 - Reviews

 Reviews will have ratings and descriptions, and are also able to submit and write.
-Pagination TBD (TALK TO COATES).

-**BookingPanelContainer**
-- Booking

-This will allow user to book a trip and redirect the user to '/trips' and wait for the host to approve of the booking.
+Pagination.

 **TripsContainer**
 - Header